tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Jul 17 2007

-Jorge Ortiz (a 19-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Jorge Ortiz (a 19-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Jorge Ortiz had extensive experience in preaching his views to theists.
 He was not afraid.
 As Jorge Ortiz entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Jorge Ortiz used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Jorge Ortiz argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.